src-d/kmcuda/README.md

 specify the includes path with defining `NUMPY_INCLUDES`.
 If you do not want to build the Python native module, add `-D DISABLE_PYTHON=y`.
 If CUDA is not automatically found, add `-D CUDA_TOOLKIT_ROOT_DIR=/usr/local/cuda-8.0` (change the path to the actual one).
+By default, CUDA kernels are compiled for the architecture 60 (Pascal).
+It is possible to override it via `-DCUDA_ARCH=52`, but fp16 support will be disabled then.

 Python users: if you are using Linux x86-64 and CUDA 8.0, then you can install libKMCUDA easily: